-3.1.2.5 Driving Use Case
+2.2.5 Driving Use Case

-3.1.2.5.1 General Workplace Description
+2.2.5.1 General Workplace Description

 The driving workplace is exemplary shown in Figure 11.
-This work mainly consists of reactive work elements due to environmental characteristics and influences, e.g. changing light conditions, surroundings, traffic situations and participants.
+This work mainly consists of reactive work elements.
 The driver has to perceive their environment, has to assess the current traffic situation, and respectively react by making decisions and adjusting their own driving operation.
 This requires constant concentration.
 The work object therefore, is to drive.
 Information input is usually visual (see street, traffic, other road users) or auditory (hear driving noises, horns, etc.).
 The workplace is a vehicle, equipped with a steering wheel, pedals, a seat and a coupling, with regard to the human-machine-interaction of the main task.
 The work is done in a sitting position.
 In general, the driver's space is limited to the vehicle dimensions.